apigeekdemos/apigee-informatica-apijam/Setting up your Informatica Cloud Organization/README.md

-# Setting up your Informatica Cloud Organization
+# Setting up your Informatica Intelligent Cloud Services Organization

 *Duration : 40 mins*

 *Persona : API Team*

-The set of steps below allows you to configure your own Informatica Cloud organization.
+The set of steps below allows you to configure your own Informatica Intelligent Cloud Services organization.

 # Pre-requisites

-* Admin credentials to the Informatica Integration Cloud - Application Integration
+* Admin credentials to the Informatica Intelligent Cloud Services - Application Integration
     * You can sign up for your own free trial account here: (https://www.informatica.com/trials/apigee.html#fbid=kCfMfR9hzHc)
     * Once registered, confirm your account by clicking on the link in the email you receive at the registered email address.
     * Enter password, security question, and click the *Log In* button. (*Note*: The log in button might be grayed out in the UI, but click anywhere in the box and it should get enabled)
     * Click *Continue* on the privacy dialog.

 * Salesforce account with credentials : username, password, security token.
-This is only needed for the FetchLeads IIC workflow.
+This is only needed for the FetchLeads IICS process.
 If you do not have a Salesforce account, you can sign up for one here: (https://developer.salesforce.com/signup?d=70130000000td6N).
     * Click the link in the verification email to activate your account.
     * Enter a password and security question/answer
-    * Once logged into Salesforce, click the Setup (gear icon) on the top right to install the ICRT package
+    * Once logged into Salesforce, click the Setup (gear icon) on the top right to install the Application Integration package
         * In a separate browser tab navigate to the url: https://login.salesforce.com/packaging/installPackage.apexp?p0=04to0000000KEBS
         * On the page, select the *Install for all Users*, check the acknowledgement, and click *Install*